 Definition of Non-Disclosure Agreement

 A Non-Disclosure Agreement or NDA is a contract of a professional relationship, usually a legally bound and confidential work.
-This agreement is effective after the employee has initiated or signed the document.
+So, this agreement is effective after the employee has initiated or signed the document.
 Usually, this agreement is valid until both parties no longer work together because it is legally binding.

 Companies usually use NDAs to protect confidential information such as work procedures, work procedures, financial reports, business ideas and innovations, new products, and other company privacy policies.
 If the information is leaked, the company can sue and take its employees to legal action.
 This agreement is usually used in certain activities, such as a company making a business agreement, when it wants to create a new project, or when a new investor will acquire share ownership in a company.